-Costs depend on specific projects included
+\Costs depend on specific projects included

-Conduct monitoring pre- and post-implementation and of environmental trends within affected waterbodies.
+implementation and of environmental trends within affected waterbodies.

 - 1. Focused restoration plans, specific to priority waterbodies and basins - 2.
 Improved water quality and aquatic and wetland habitat quality

 Wastewater Treatment and Management Improvements

 This strategy consists of development and implementation of upgrades to centralized wastewater treatment collection systems to reduce pollutant loading within the watershed.
 Additional opportunities exist for water reclamation and reuse.